KarolBukowski94/SQL_Project_Data_Analytics/README.md

 ![Top Demanded Skills](assets/3_top_demanded_skills.png)
 *Bar charts generated in Power BI from my SQL query results, demonstrating the 5 most in-demand skills in data analyst job postings in 2023, both globally and in Poland.*

-### 4. Skills Based on Salary
+### 4. Top-paying skills 💰🔧
-Analyzing the average salaries associated with various skills revealed which ones offer the highest pay 💰.
+Analyzing the average salaries associated with various skills revealed which ones offer the highest pay.
 ```sql
 --Global--
 SELECT